RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 Changing `import importlib` with `import importlib.util` seems to fix the problem.

 We are still investigating this issue as it seems to work well in our set-up.
-[Here](import importlib) is a post on this issue.
+This seems to be related to the fact that ["importing a package does not automatically load its submodules"](https://stackoverflow.com/questions/65028261/attributeerror-module-importlib-has-no-attribute-util-ii) but we are unclear why sometimes it does work!

 ------------------------------
 # GENERAL PACMAN